 This is the latest course in our series of ‘ Commons Management & Governance’ series of on-line short courses, launched in 2015, focusing on different aspects of commons: their management, governance and sustainability.

 ‘Source to sea – the governance of water’ focuses on the management, governance and sustainability of surface and ground waters.
 Water is a resource essential to life but in many parts of the world access and use are becoming more restrictive through appropriation of water rights.
-Surface and ground waters provide a wide range of ecosystem services including provision of drinking water, food, irrigation, navigation, energy, and biodiversity.
-These uses are often in conflict and as populations increase there is increasing pressure for both state control and privatization of water resources at different stages through the water cycle.
+Surface and ground waters provide a wide range of ecosystem services including provision of drinking water, food, irrigation, navigation, energy, recreation, and biodiversity.
+Water users are often in conflict, and as populations increase, so do the pressures for both state control and privatization throughout the stages of the hydrological cycle.

-The course will examine the role water plays in society in its journey from the source of rivers to the sea, increasing participant’s understanding of the hydrological cycle as we look at a range of problems currently experienced along the way, including pollution, flood, drought, and water shortage.
-It will then examine different legal regimes controlling access, use, and water rights, including situations where water is managed as a commons resource, using examples from around the world to illustrate the discussion.
+This course will examine the role water plays in society in its journey from the source of rivers to the sea.
+The aim is to increase understanding of a range of problems currently experienced along the way, including pollution, flood, drought, and water shortage.
+It will then examine different legal regimes controlling access, use, and water rights.
 Ostrom’s institutional analysis and development framework will be applied to the notion of integrated watershed management as a means of exploring the potential to improve water governance.

 Participants who complete the course will improve their understanding of a range of water management regimes in different parts of the world.
 Through exploration of water as a commons or shared resource, participants will gain an increased awareness of the potential for alternative forms of management and governance.